openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

    With the exception of the Chair of the TGC, each PMC Constituent shall have one (1) vote on each matter put before the Project Management Committee for a formal decision.
    The Chair of the TGC shall have one (1) vote, except when there is a tie in a vote, in which case the Chair of the TGC shall either abstain or cast an additional, tie-breaking vote.

-1. The Project Management Committee shall only use a formal decision to decide on the following matters:
+1. The Project Management Committee shall use a formal decision to decide on the following matters:

    1. nominating a PMC Member to be the next Project Leader;